nichol7s/timelines-site/pages/2020-march.md

 permalink: 2020/March
 ---

-## Background for CRTs

-So from the "Theory of Constraints", there's an industry tool called [Current Reality Tree](https://en.wikipedia.org/wiki/Current_reality_tree_(theory_of_constraints)) (CRT).
-[Eliyahu Goldratt](https://en.wikipedia.org/wiki/Eliyahu_M._Goldratt) (Israeli business management guru) devised this "focusing procedure".
-Eli co-authored on of the all-time the best-selling business books "The Goal" in 1984.

-If you're interested in the science of this, Chris Hohmann goes into the creation of a CRT from scratch for a biz problem in [this 17 min video](https://www.youtube.com/watch?v=myQF_HcQ7z4).

-## CRT for the start of the pandemic for Western responses
+## Reality Tree for the start of the pandemic for Western responses

-Here is a CRT we made solo for the pandemic (backdated 12+ months).
-It is on western responses to the pandemic as of that time, and only for the countries that were aiming for "flatten the curve".
-It is far from final - making such things solo is not recommended.
+Here is a Reality Tree we made for the pandemic (backdated 12+ months).
+It concerns western responses to the pandemic as of that time, and only for the countries that were aiming for "flatten the curve".
+It is far from final - the more people inputting in these theings, the better.

 The resulting diagram is best viewed on a laptop or desktop.
 Click/tap to zoom in: